semmons98/semmons98.github.io/Research.md

 An example of those very faint rings (may need to look closely)

 In an attempt to fix this, I am rerunning the continuum fits with the effective radius prior set as a truncated Gaussian distribution with a mean of 10, standard deviation of 3, and bounds of 1 and 35; all in pixels.
 So far, this has been very successful in improving the quality of the fits.

+After rerunning the fits, they are generally much better, and the

 ## Planetary Science